 In 2017, I left my job at Google, where I was looking after marketing for digital health products.
 I’m now dedicating my time and energy to helping other people achieve their potential without sacrificing their mental health.
-My work has been featured in WIRED, Forbes, The Rolling Stone, and more.
+My work has been featured in WIRED, Forbes, Rolling Stone, Cosmopolitan, and more.

 Beside running Ness Labs, I’m currently enrolled as a part-time student at King’s College, studying neuroscience.
 A lot of the tools and content you will see created at Ness Labs are based on the stuff I study in the neuroscience space.
 I’m also a certified Mental Health First Aider and a member of the Society for Neuroscience.